raohmaru/Ephemeral-Random-Drawing-Tool/README.md

 Tested on Firefox, Chrome and Internet Explorer 11.

 ## Building
-The [gulp](http://gulpjs.com/) file has tasks to build a production version of the tool or lint the JS files.
+The [gulp](http://gulpjs.com/) file has tasks to build a production version of the tool or to lint the JavaScript files.
 Available tasks:
 + `grunt` runs [JSHint](http://jshint.com/about/).
 + `grunt build` builds the production version with the source minified.